From the desk of

 Dear SBAS Friends and Members,

-This summer it was an honor to mark my 6-year anniversary as the Executive Director of SBAS.
-Summer provided time for introspection and planning of upcoming programs, and was a beautiful reminder of the powers of our community.
-Working as a community to protect area birdlife and habitat and connect people with birds through education, conservation and science is at the heart of everything SBAS does.
+This summer, I was honored to mark my six-year anniversary as Executive Director of SBAS.
+Summer provided time for introspection and planning of upcoming programs, reminding me of the powers of our community.
+Working as a community to protect area birdlife and habitat and connect people with birds through education, conservation, and science is at the heart of everything SBAS does.

-SBAS wholeheartedly welcomed Mary Zolkoski as our new EITS Director.
-With her Veterinary background as a twenty-six year surgical nurse technician, hands-on training as Aviary Assistant, and volunteer experience at EITS and Ojai Raptor Center, Mary is a natural match to lead EITS.
-We are grateful for her skills, indeed.
+SBAS welcomes Mary Zolkoski as our new EITS Direc tor.
+With her veterinary background as a 26-year surgical nurse technician, hands-on training as Aviary Assistant, and volunteer experience at EITS and Ojai Raptor Center, Mary is a natural match to lead EITS.

-Mary’s interest in wildlife was sparked at the age of 3-4 years old.
+Mary’s interest in wildlife began at age three or so.
 Her father, a renowned falconer, was avid about ornithology and worked with raptor recovery, including rehabilitation in their garage.
 She keeps his bells on her gloves at EITS.
-Asked about her new role as EITS Director, Mary said, “The focus on our being an education first program is at the heart and center of my interest: sharing our birds, their importance to conservation in a world that is only seeming to get smaller is of great value to me.”
-Mary commends EITS volunteers’ commitment and is honored to continue the program’s legacy.
+Asked about her new role as EITS Director, Mary said, “The focus on our being an education-first program is at the heart and center of my interest: sharing our birds, their importance to conservation in a world that is only seeming to get smaller is of great value to me.”
+Mary commends EITS volunteers’ commitments and is honored to continue the program’s legacy.
 Mary’s passions include bird watching and bird walks, especially the Friday Audubon Bird Walks.

-Moving into fall, it’s exciting to reconnect with our broader community, and embrace renewal and a fresh start for the upcoming year.
+Moving into fall, I’m excited to reconnect with our broader community, embracing renewal and a fresh start for the upcoming year.
 SBAS offers many ways to connect with birds and birdy friends.
-We invite you to join us for Bird Walks, Field Trips, Evening Programs, at Trivia Night, zoo, retirement community and library events, and as a volunteer with our Conservation/Science Committee or Eyes in the Sky education program.
-Please see our website for program details or contact myself or Janice Levasheff to connect.
+We invite you to join us for Bird Walks, Field Trips, and Evening Programs; at Trivia Night, zoo, retirement community, and library events; and as a volunteer with our Conservation/Science Committee or Eyes in the Sky education program.
+To connect, please see our website for program details or contact me or Janice Levasheff.

 Thank you for your support.
 If you haven’t yet, please take a moment to Renew Your Membership today.